-The easiest way to install MeCab and ipadic on 10.9.5 and above (I'm making an assumption that "above" is true) is to use Homebrew.
-It's about as easy as it gets.
-This is in contrast to my previous instructions for 10.9.2, where lots of file editing was required.
-I'm also going to demonstrate how to edit MeCab's configuration file to change dictionaries.
+The easiest way to install MeCab and ipadic is to use Homebrew, through macOS 10.13 High Sierra.
+I have an older Mac and stopped upgrading past 10.13, so YMMV with more recent iterations or 10.11+.
+This process is in contrast to my previous steps for 10.9.2 and below, where lots of file editing was required.
+Below I also include editing MeCab's configuration file to change dictionaries.

 Install MeCab via Homebrew

 $ brew install mecab $ brew install mecab-ipadic

 Yup, that's it.
 Now you also need to install the MeCab library for Python 3 if you want to be able to use it within your scripting (like the projects I've detailed elsewhere on this website):